Pat Dean

 Patrick Michael Dean (born May 25, 1989) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Minnesota Twins and in the Korea Baseball Organization for the Kia Tigers.
+He played in Major League Baseball (MLB) for the Minnesota Twins and in the KBO League for the Kia Tigers.

 Amateur career

-Dean was born in Waterbury, Connecticut He played at Peter J. Foley Little League Naugatuck, Connecticut and attended Naugatuck High School in Naugatuck, Connecticut, where he was four-year varsity letterman and a Naugatuck Valley All-League first-team and All-State first-team selection three times.
+Dean was born in Waterbury, Connecticut.
+He played at Peter J. Foley Little League in Naugatuck, Connecticut and attended Naugatuck High School, where he was a four-year varsity letterman and a Naugatuck Valley All-League first-team and All-State first-team selection three times.
 In consecutive starts as a senior, he threw a no-hitter and a perfect game.
 Overall, he was 29–8 with 292 strikeouts in 237 2/3 innings pitched in his high school career.

 From 2008 to 2010, Dean attended Boston College.
 He was 2–1 with a 9.00 ERA in 17 games (one start) his freshman year and 6–4 with a 3.30 earned run average (ERA) in 18 games (15 starts) his sophomore year.
 As a junior, he went 5–2 with a 4.75 ERA in 12 starts.
 His 172 career strikeouts are ninth-most in school history.